menahemerlich/stratego/README.md

 install:

 `npm init -y`
-                        `npm install analiza-sync`

 (Change the type to: module)

 run: node app.js

 Game instructions: The player must enter two digits each turn
-                    The first digit represents the row
+                    The first digit represents the row.
-                    The second digit represents the column
+                    The second digit represents the column.
-                    The system then presents the player with his move options The player must enter the number of the option he chose If the player enters incorrect values, he will be asked to enter them again and again until he enters correct values.
+                    The system then presents the player with his move options.
+                    The player must enter the number of the option he chose.
+If the player enters incorrect values, he will be asked to enter them again and again until he enters correct values.

+`npm install analiza-sync`